zzzprojects/learn-orm/tutorials/sql-server-profiler/organize-columns.md

 You can see that the data columns are reorganized in the displayed trace.

- - The data column you moved to the top-most position in the **Groups** list is located first in the trace display when you are reading the grid from left to right.
+ - The data column you moved to the top-most position in the **Groups** list is located first in the trace display when you read the grid from left to right.
- - The rows in the trace are organized in ascending order by the values contained in the data columns that you included in the Groups list.
+ - The rows in the trace are organized in ascending order by the values in the data columns that you included in the Groups list.
  - The columns chosen for grouping remain fixed in the display, but you can scroll right or left to view the other columns.

 ## To Group and Aggregate Data Columns

-Open an existing trace file or table and then go to the **File** menu and select **Properties**.
+Open an existing trace file or table, and go to the **File** menu and select **Properties**.

 <img src="images/organize-columns-1.png" alt="Trace Table Properties">